larryeedwards/TornadoOutbreak/README.md

 # Tornado Outbreak
 Open Source code from the 2009 action adventure video game, Tornado Outbreak.

 # Notes
 * All code were extracted from the game's .bgw files using SamuraiOndo's bgw unpacker.
 * This repository only deals with the Lua aspect of the game!
+* A few snippets of source code for the cancelled Nintendo DS port is included, though incomplete.

 # Future plans/wishes
 ### C++ decompilation